 Photo by Midcoast Photo

 Calista loves to instruct others to help them learn and grow as dancers, artists and human beings.
-She is dedicated to pursuing a career in the arts, driven by gratitude for the ability to continue learning and sharing her passion with others.
+She is honored to continue teaching as a guest instructor for students of DanceMainea when she visits from Miami Beach, FL.

 Photo by Focus Photography